Emergency Food/Clothes

 • Parenting

-• Managing a dual diagnosis
+• Sobriety and dual diagnosis

 • Financial literacy

-• Education about the justice system and how to stay connected
+• Education about the justice system

-• Topic specific support groups
+• Family and topic-specific support groups

-Love INC of Manteca (Douglas of Montandon)
+Love INC of Manteca

 Eligibility: